-Pocky fact: In Japan, they dedicate November 11 to celebrate the National Pocky Day.
+Pocky fact: In Japan, they dedicate November 11 to celebrating National Pocky Day.

 5. Dried Squid

 Ever tried biting on beef jerky?
-Well, this dried squid is just the shredded version of it with a tang of seafood.
-The strong smell of seafood puts off some people, but the chewy texture and addicting flavor entice seafood lovers.
+Well, this dried squid is just the shredded version with a tang of seafood.
+The pungent smell of seafood puts off some people, but the chewy texture and addicting flavor entice seafood lovers.

-The dried squid comes in different flavors of spicy, peppered, and smoked.
-They may just be one of the Asian snacks you need while you enjoy a relaxing night in front of the T.V.
+The dried squid comes in different flavors spicy, peppered, and smoked.
+They may be one of the Asian snacks you need while you enjoy a relaxing night in front of the TV.

 If you’ve watched the movie To All The Boys I’ve Loved Before, you might have seen this little liquid drink of goodness.
-Perfect with a snack or after you’ve had a heavy meal of BBQ, Yakult is a probiotic drink that’s supposed to aid in digestion and immunity.
+Perfect with a snack or after you’ve had a heavy BBQ meal, Yakult is a probiotic drink that’s supposed to aid digestion and immunity.

 7. Hello Panda